mariamisa/learn-redux/README.md

               type: 'todos/removeAll'
             }
         ```
-        here we dont have to add payload becouse no additional information is needed
+        here we don't have to add payload because no additional information is needed
         2. “Remove the ‘Pack snacks’ todo”:

         ```javascript=